pathilink/capim_case/README.md

     * Date variables have had their data types changed.

-    * The three columns were joined by the CLINIC_ID key.
+    * The three tables were joined by the CLINIC_ID key.

     * New variables were created to help analyze the data.